Japan eyes solar station in space

 "The sun's rays abound in space."

-The solar cells would capture the solar energy, which is at least five times stronger in space than on Earth, and beam it down to the ground through clusters of lasers or microwaves.
+The solar cells would capture the solar energy, which is at least five times stronger in space than on Earth, and beam it from space to the ground through clusters of lasers or microwaves.

 These would be collected by gigantic parabolic antennae, likely to be located in restricted areas at sea or on dam reservoirs, said Tadashige Takiya, a spokesman at the Japan Aerospace Exploration Agency (JAXA).